 Jobs lost in every U.S. state and congressional district

 The growth of the U.S. trade deficit with China almost entirely explains why manufacturing employment has not fully recovered along with the rest of the economy.
-But it’s not just factory workers who are negatively affected.
+Between 2001 and 2018, 3.7 million U.S. jobs were lost.

 Building the China Dream: BYD & China’s Grand Strategic Offensive